Skip to main content

 Testing your integration

 To access the Unified API, include your Grand Central subscription key in the request header.
 If you don’t have a key, contact the Grand Central Support Team to request one.
+Test the API using the Postman collection.

 Troubleshooting